Arson Laws in California - Penal Code 451 and 452 PC

 Intentional arson is to willfully and maliciously burn a building or property.
 The suspect had the intent to burn the property.
 Reckless arson is to set a fire recklessly.
 For example, tossing a burning cigarette into a dry bush or firing up the grill near a tree and causing the burning of a property can be considered reckless arson.

-To convict you, the prosecution has the burden of proving that you either had the intent to set fire to property or acted in a reckless manner that caused a fire.
+To convict you, the prosecution has the burden of proving that you either intended to set fire to property or acted recklessly that caused a fire.
 As your advocate, we refute every piece of evidence presented against you by asserting any applicable defense, showing any ambiguities or inaccuracies, or showing that there is insufficient evidence.